Health status of White Americans

-White Americans, as the largest racial group in the United States, have historically had better health outcomes than oppressed racial groups in America.
+White Americans, as the largest racial group in the United States, have historically had better health outcomes than oppressed racial groups in the United States.
 However, in recent years, the scholarly discourse has switched from recognition of the immense positive health outcomes of white Americans towards understanding the negative outcomes unique to this racial group, such as alcoholism.

 Health advantages

 2007, the 15 leading causes of death in the US were recorded with a specific attention toward racial/ethnic health disparities.
 For 10 of those 15 causes of death, black Americans had higher rates of death.

 The following list describes the categories in which non-Hispanic whites have ranked comparatively better than blacks (in order of total deaths):